pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/grease.md

 ### Packet Types

-Packet Type 15, although currently unassigned, represents a critical packet type and MUST NOT be used for PGP-GREASE.
+Packet Types 15 and 36, although currently unassigned, represent critical packet types and MUST NOT be used for PGP-GREASE.
 A Marker packet SHOULD be used instead.